mark-watson/haskell_book/manuscript/kgcreator.md

 - **test_data** which is the file path of a local directory containing the input files
 - **outtest** which is the root file name for generated Neo4J Cypher and RDF output files

+If you are using KGCreator in production, then you will want to copy the compiled and linked executable file **KGCreator-exe** to somewhere on your *PATH* like */usr/local/bin*.

+The following listing shows the file **app/Main.hs**, the main program for this example that handles command line arguments and calls two top level functions in **src/toplevel/Apis.hs**:

 {lang="haskell",linenos=on}
 ~~~~~~~~